FloatingArrayDesign/MoorDyn/docs/inputs.rst

 - The tension on the Line n anchor can be output with the ANCHTEN[n] flag (see examples above)
 - Object indicates output is for whole object, Node indicates output is for node of object
 - Coupled/fixed bodies and points will output acceleration 0 because no forces are calculated
+- When looking at the rotational outputs of coupled pinned rods that are hanging near vertical, the best approach is to attach a rod to a zero-mass, zero-volume pinned body and output the body rotations.
+Hanging pinned rods are inverted (end A over end B) in MoorDyn and the output range for roll/pitch of rods is +/- 180 degrees.
 - There are a couple additional outputs left over from OpenFAST conventions that don’t follow the same format: FairTen and AnchTen.
 FairTen[n] is the same as Line[n]TenB.
 For example, the fairlead tension of line 1 would be FAIRTEN1 or LINE1TENB.